Updated: Mar 10

 This technique however, should only be used by those with skiving machine experience and experience working with exotic skins.

-I demonstrate this in the video course ‘Techniques Of The Bell Skiver’ using a 50mm presser foot and higher roller tension.
+I demonstrate this in the video course ‘Techniques Of The Bell Skiver’ using a 50mm presser foot.

 Outside of this, I would recommend having your skins professionally split on a band knife splitter machine.